jdavis/latex-homework-template/README.md

 latex-homework-template
 =======================

 The LaTeX file that I use as the base for all my homeworks in university.
+You should follow [me on Twitter][twitter].

 ## Features